SehajveerSingh2005/ShelfLine/SYSTEM_SUMMARY.md

 #### Product
 Represents inventory items with properties for ID, name, quantity, price, and category.

+#### User
+Represents system users with properties for ID, username, password, and role.

 ### 2. Data Access Objects (DAO Layer)

 All DAOs extend a `BaseDAO` class that provides common database connection functionality.